Beef to School

 Yellowstone Grassfed Beef processes all of their beef at Stillwater Processing in Columbus, a USDA inspected facility, and much of their product is shipped through Summit Distribution.
 This enables them to sell across state lines into places like Yellowstone National Park, in addition to their own online marketplace.
 The company sells an abundance of beef within Montana, their first priority, but has had to market much of their higher end product elsewhere in order to remain economically viable.
 Hartmann stated that one of their main goals is to continue to sell the majority of their Montana grown beef within the state.
 In order to be able to offer affordable rates to Montana schools and other institutions, they have increased the geographic area that they serve.

 When it comes to sales to Montana institutions, their first big account was the University of Montana.
-Next came Livingston Healthcare, and in the past 6 months they have added almost 10 schools to their growing list of relationships with institutional buyers.
-During the month of March, representatives of Yellowstone Grassfed Beef, like Erika Hartmann, will be making trips into schools and classrooms to talk about raising beef from ranch to fork in Montana.
+Next came Livingston Healthcare, and in the past six months they have added almost 10 schools to their growing list of relationships with institutional buyers.
+During the month of March, Yellowstone Grassfed Beef representatives like Erika Hartmann will be making trips into schools and classrooms to talk about raising beef from ranch to fork in Montana.
 Contact with real producers bring the food system full circle, and Erika is excited to help serve delicious Montana beef to Montana kids on the lunch line, and in taste tests, wherever she can.

 Greetings Montana beef enthusiasts, winter is upon us and local proteins abound!
 This update contains an overview of the Montana Beef to School Project’s work over the past few months, including the recently released beef to school case studies.